2021 • 2022

-Hello there, my name is Gina, and I would like to invite you to join me and my disability community on a wonderful and challenging sunrise ascent of Mount Washington August 1st, 2021.
+Hello there, my name is Gina, and I would like to invite you to join me and my disability community on a wonderful and challenging sunrise ascent of Mount Washington July 31st, 2022.
 This event is important to me because it shows what can be achieved regardless of your ability.
 It will also show the kindness, determination, and beautiful human spirit as our friends and families assist and cheer us on as we do this very difficult climb.
 I am looking forward to this very much and hope that you will join team Gina.
-Llet's just have a great day doing something cool with friends.
+Let's have a great day doing something cool with friends!

 My disability is both visible and invisible.
 It is mainly multiple traumatic brain injuries, PTSD, terrible pain, left side weakness, and weird central nervous system damage that causes all sorts of crazy stuff to happen to my body at times.
 I've been through an awful lot but frankly I'm lucky.
 I have a great family that loves me and unbelievable friends- both of which help me in ways that humbled me and make me grateful for each and every day.